NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spirit's Absolution.md

 * * *

 You purify a spirit by absolving it of its sins and regrets.
 This cathartic experience restores your Hit Points or those of an adjacent ally.
-If you expend a spirit wisp, the target recovers 1d4 Hit Points per level you have.
+If you expend a spirit wisp, the target recovers 1d4 healing vitality Hit Points.
 If you expend a spirit remnant, the target recovers 1d6 Hit Points per level of the incorporeal undead or haunt from which you gained the remnant.

 *Source: Pathfinder Book of the Dead*
 *OGL*